soundariyan18/19AI307_JAVA/Module-07/DAY-5/README.md

-# Ex.No:7(E)  POLYMORPHISM
+# Ex.No:7(E) THREAD SYNCHRONIZATION

 ## AIM:
-To implement method overloading in Java to calculate the sum of two and three numbers demonstrating compile-time polymorphism
+To write a Java program to display even numbers up to the given range using a synchronization block.
 ## ALGORITHM :
 1. Start the program.
-2. Create a class named SumExample.
+2. Create a class named Table.
-3. Inside the class, define:
+3. Inside the class, define a method void Even(int n):
      a.
-A method sum(int a, int b) to calculate the sum of two numbers.
+Use a synchronized block to ensure only one thread prints at a time.
      b.
-An overloaded method sum(int a, int b, int c) to calculate the sum of three numbers.
-4. In the main() method:
+Inside the synchronized block:Loop from 1 to n,Print even numbers,Use Thread.sleep(400) inside the loop to pause after printing each number.

+4. Create another class (e.g., EvenNumberThread) that extends Thread.
       a.
-Create an object of the SumExample class.
+Define a constructor to accept a Table object and a number.
       b.
-Call both versions of the sum() method with appropriate arguments.
+In the run() method, call the Even(n) method from the Table class.

+6. In the main method:
+      a.
+Create one Table object.
+  	 b.
+Create multiple thread objects, passing different range values (e.g., 10, 20).
   	 c.
-Print the results.
+Start both threads.
-5. End the program.
+8. End the program.